mike42/forestry/README.md

 management practices.

-This has only been tested on Debian GNU/Linux, but would in theory work on any unix.
-You will need a C++ compiler, opencv libraries, and (optionally) gnuplot:
+This has only been tested on Debian GNU/Linux, but would in theory work on any UNIX.
+You will need a C++ compiler, OpenCV libraries, and (optionally) gnuplot:

         sudo apt-get install libopencv-dev gnuplot